MicrosoftDocs/well-architected/well-architected/sap/design-areas/application-platform.md

 - [Azure Virtual Machines high availability for SAP NetWeaver](/azure/virtual-machines/workloads/sap/sap-high-availability-guide-start)
 - [SAP HANA high availability for Azure virtual machines](/azure/virtual-machines/workloads/sap/sap-hana-availability-overview)
 - [SAP workload configurations with Azure Availability Zones]( /azure/virtual-machines/workloads/sap/sap-ha-availability-zones)

+## Compute performance efficiency

+Compute is the core that powers an SAP application.
+Compute includes the hardware, number of cores, and memory.
+These features are foundational to organizations.
+If you don’t optimize your compute configuration, an SAP workload will be unable to meet spikes in user demand or stay withing predefined budgets.
+It’s important to know the demands on your workload and match those demands with the compute you use for your SAP workload.
+Here are some compute performance considerations.

+**Conduct reference sizing for on-premises workload** - Reference sizing is the process of checking the configurations and resource utilization data of an SAP workload on-premises.
+Reference sizing data shows the current compute needs of the workload, and these needs should be matched in Azure.
+To find this information, use the SAP OS Collector.
+SAP OS Collector retrieves system utilization information that can be reported via SAP transaction OS07N and the EarlyWatch Alert.
+Any system performance and statistics gathering tools can collect similar information.

+**Use SAP Quick Sizer for a new workload** - SAP Quick Sizer is a free web-based tool developed by SAP that translates business requirements into technical requirements.
+Use this tool when you build a new SAP workload to find the Azure VM with the correct network and storage throughput.
+For more information, see [SAP quick sizer]( https://service.sap.com/quicksizer).